benjamin-shapiro/benjamin-shapiro.github.io/_pages/geo.md

     observation: who can see what and when.
   </p>
   <p>
-    Uses space situational awareness data from <a href="https://celestrak.org/">CelesTrak</a> to propagate satellite orbits with <a href="https://en.wikipedia.org/wiki/Simplified_perturbations_models">SGP4</a>,
+    It uses space situational awareness data from <a href="https://celestrak.org/">CelesTrak</a> to propagate satellite orbits with <a href="https://en.wikipedia.org/wiki/Simplified_perturbations_models">SGP4</a>,
     then makes predicted observation footprints searchable through spatial computation with an
     <a href="https://en.wikipedia.org/wiki/R-tree">R-Tree index</a>.
 A React and ThreeJS-based GUI enables
-    search and filtering of results, with the use of the <a href="https://open-meteo.com/">Open-Meteo API</a>
+    search and filtering of results.
+It also incorporates supplemental weather data from the
-    for supplemental weather data.
+    <a href="https://open-meteo.com/">Open-Meteo API</a>, since cloud cover can influence access opportunities.
   </p>
   <p>
     Sensor specifications for thousands of spacecraft were mined from